APS Officer Level 6 (APS6)

 Working together with the counterparty to achieve a set of outcomes that you can both live with is a skill that is essential as an effective senior public servant.
 Showing your capability as an effective advocate and deal maker, even on smaller items, is going to set you apart as a strong candidate for an APS6 role.

-In determining your readiness to make the transition into a job at the APS6 level, your interviewers will be seeking a high level of specific subject matter knowledge (or, if you haven’t worked in the specific area before, a broad understanding of the area from your own research, and the ability to apply or analogise your own experience to solving problems in the new area).
+In determining your readiness to make the transition into an APS6 level job, your interviewers will be seeking a high level of specific subject matter knowledge (or, if you haven’t worked in the specific area before, a broad understanding of the area from your own research, and the ability to apply or analogise your own experience to solving problems in the new area).

 The simplest way to address questions about specific subject areas, when your own knowledge is not yet deep, is to analyse the problem using a structure like ‘PEST’.
 PEST involves analysing a proposed change (e.g. a policy, program or treatment to a problem) by thinking about its implication in four discrete ways: